Yousef-Khaled/Orange_Task/README.md

         "id": 3
     }

-  # note: id can be null or any number the category with the id in the link gets modified
+  # note: id can be null or any number the category with the id in the url gets modified
 ```